genedan/cl-practitioners-guide/chapter_3/package_management.rst

 As a project increases in scope and visibility, there will be a time when the maintainer will need to share code with others or invite others to work on it.

-Reasons for sharing code
+Reasons for Sharing Code
 ^^^^^^^^^^^^^^^^^^^^^^^^

 * Promote visibility within or beyond their organization
 * Need to grant access to other departments, such as IT to assist in deployment and maintenance
 * The project scope has grown so that more people need to be core contributors, such as new direct reports in an expanding team
 * The project has become useful and other people want to use it
+* A portion of the project's "routine" can be re-used in a different project

 Non-recommended Methods for Sharing Code
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The following methods for sharing code are not recommended but may have been used in the past prior to the rise of repository hosting providers.
-Because these methods are not optimal and come with many downsides, but can still be used to share code, it may be difficult to convince IT or upper management to provide proper tools or adopt industry best practices (source control hosted on a repository provider), since you may be told that as long these get the job done, you will need to put up with whatever inconveniences they may carry.
-Our goal is to clearly articulate these downsides in the hopes that you can overcome the communicative barrier at work.
+Because these methods are not optimal and come with many downsides, but can still be used to share code, it may be difficult to convince IT or upper management to provide proper tools or adopt industry best practices (source control hosted on a repository provider).
+Since one may be told that as long as the jobs get done, we will often put up with whatever inconveniences they may carry.
+Our goal is to clearly articulate these downsides in the hopes that a practitioner can overcome the communicative barrier at work.

 Email
 ^^^^^

-Why you shouldn't share code this way:
+Why we shouldn't share code this way:

 * Companies may forbid attachments with certain code extensions (.py, .R).
-* If you shared your code and latter make an update, you will need to send a new file.
+* If you shared your code and later make an update, you will need to send a new file.
 If your colleague also made their own update, they will need to manually inspect your new version and their version and hope that they didn't make any errors in doing so.
+* Emails are reactive, if you don't check your email, you might not know a new version is available.

 Communicative barriers:

-If you bring these points up to upper management, you may receive the counterargument since there are often workarounds
+If you bring these points up to upper management, you may receive the counterargument since there are often workarounds.

 Shared Folders
 ^^^^^^^^^^^^^^